Employee Resource Groups: Examples & Best Practices

 What Does an Employee Resource Group Do?

-The purpose of employee resource groups is to offer their members support, community and a psychologically safe space.
+The purpose of an ERG is to offer members support, community and a psychologically safe space.
 That can come in many forms.
 Typically, they have regular gatherings that can include opportunities to socialize and build relationships as well as discuss common challenges and solutions.
 But the activities and initiatives they offer are as unique as their members and based on their needs.

 Benefits of Employee Resource Groups